 A diagnostic vascular ultrasound also shows the blood flowing through your vessels.
 The team at Goldman Vein Institute calculates the speed of your blood cells as they flow.

-Your provider might also ask you to stand upright for part of the test.
 The ultrasound technologists on staff at Goldman Vein Institute specialize in upright venous mapping to measure your blood flow as it works against gravity.

 Using the handheld device, your provider places pressure on the examination area of your arm or leg.
 They record information about your blood flow as they watch on a screen.
 Once the test is finished, they clean your skin to remove the gel.